 Front desk operation

-If you’re considering a multi-tenant building, look into how the front desk operates.
+If you’re considering a multi-tenant building, look into how the front desk operates and whether they're using a multi-tenant visitor management system.
 Find out who is responsible for greeting guests when they first enter the building and what their hours of operation are.
 They may be responsible for giving employees and visitors access to your office, so you want to make sure they can create a great experience in a short amount of time.

 Similar to a multi-tenant building’s front desk operations, you need to look into the building’s security.
 This involves both security technology and security personnel.
 Is there a designated security team dedicated to keeping your office and employees safe?
 What hours do they patrol and what is their process for emergencies and intruders?
 You should also check for security equipment like turnstiles, cameras, and access control.